 You will have the best protection from COVID-19 after the 2nd dose.

-28 days after your 1st dose of the AstraZeneca vaccine, you can follow the same 'vaccine bonus' public health advice as fully vaccinated people.
-This does not include foreign travel.
+28 days after your 1st dose of the AstraZeneca vaccine, you can follow the same 'vaccine bonus' advice as fully vaccinated people.
+This does not include foreign travel and does not apply if you are told you are close contact of a confirmed case of COVID-19.

 You still need to get your 2nd dose to make sure that your vaccine protection lasts.